 For hosts and containers, the number of credits you need to procure depends on the number of Defenders you intend to deploy.

 Example: Assume you have a Kubernetes cluster with 100 nodes (hosts).
 You deploy a Container Defender to each node.
 You would procure a license with 700 credits:

 100 container hosts * 7 credits per container host = 700 credits

-Example: Assume you have a web application running over 4 NGINX containers.
-You would procure a license with 120 credits.
+Example: Assume you have a web application running over 50 containers in a 5 node cluster.
+The containers running the images protected by WAAS rules are running on 2 out of the 5 nodes.
+You would procure a license with 60 credits.

-4 protected containers * 30 credits per container = 120 credits
+2 Defenders protected nodes with WAAS protected containers * 30 credits per Defender = 60 credits